 Bird Style Applicators

 Bird style applicators are designed for laying down consistent coatings of various wet films of a precise thicknesses.
 This wet film thickness is the nominal thickness of the coating when drawn down with the bird style applicator.
-Easy-to-clean, these single clearance Bird Style Applicators are durable enough for even the heaviest usage.
+Bird Style Applicators are single clearance and durable enough for even the heaviest usage and Easy-to-clean.
 Available lengths include 1″, 2″, 3″, 3.5″, 4″, 5″, 6″, 7″, 8″, 9″, 10″, 11″, 12″.

 The bird style applicators are drastically different from other applicators.
 They are marked with 1/2 the actual path depth (gap clearance) and this is often confusing to people.
 The fact that bird style applicators are marked with one-half the actual path depth (gap clearance) is an idea that one-half the actual path depth (gap clearance) would be the approximate wet film thickness resulting from the draw-down.
 This is not the case with many products.
 Wet film thickness can vary drastically depending on the rheology of the product being tested and also be affected by other variables please refer to (ASTM D823) for more information on this subject.